Quenched local limit theorem for a directed random walk on the backbone of a supercritical oriented percolation cluster for $d \ge 1$: A first quenched-annealed comparison result

-Under the above restrictions, the behaviour of the random walk differs only if $\xi$ changes for some $z_l\in\cP(N)$ with $m_l\le m_k$ depending on what value $\omega$ has at $z_k$.
+Under the above restrictions, the behaviour of the random walk under the two laws in \eqref{eq:twolaws} differs only if $\xi$ changes for some $(x, t) \in\cP(N)$ with $t \le m_k$ depending on the value of $\omega$ at $z_k$.
 To control this we can consider two cases.